Garlic-Team/gcommands/README.md

 	ownerOnly: "id",
 	requiredPermission: "ADMINISTRATOR",
 	requiredPermissionMessage: "You need have ADMINISTRATOR perms.",
+	requiredRole: "ROLE ID",
+	requiredRoleMessage: "You doesn't have role!",
+	slash: true,
 	run: async(client, slash, message, args) => {
 		if(message) {
 			if(args[0]) {